-Calibration gas is specifically mixed to match the chemical composition of the type of gas being measured at near full scale of the desired reporting range.
 To measure NO_X with the analyzer, it is recommended that you use a span gas with an NO concentration equal to 80% of the measurement range for your application.
+To measure ammonia, it is recommended that you use a span gas of bottled ammonia gas diluted to a level set to 80% of the expected sample range.